What is the EMMA Study?

-There is limited information about the causes of multiple myeloma, and other related conditions, such as MGUS (monoclonal gammopathy of unknown significance), smoldering myeloma and plasmacytoma.
-We know that the risk of developing multiple myeloma increases with age and men are at higher risk than women, but there is little information about specific causes.
+There is limited information about the causes of multiple myeloma, and other related conditions, such as MGUS (monoclonal gammopathy of unknown significance), smouldering myeloma and plasmacytoma.
+We know that the risk of developing multiple myeloma increases with age and that men are at higher risk than women, but there is little information about specific causes.

 To improve our understanding of what causes multiple myeloma, Cancer Council Victoria is conducting a large research study.
 The EMMA Study (whose scientific title is Epidemiology of Multiple Myeloma in Australia) is investigating whether lifestyle choices (such as diet and exercise) and environmental factors (such as exposure to chemicals or viruses) affect the development of the condition.
 The study is also looking at the role of genes in the development of multiple myeloma.

 The EMMA Study aims to provide information that will contribute to the prevention and treatment of multiple myeloma and related conditions in the future.

 The EMMA Study has now completed its recruiting stage and is no longer seeking new participants.
 Victoria and New South Wales residents who were diagnosed with multiple myeloma, MGUS, smouldering myeloma or plasmacytoma in the 12 months previous were invited to take part.